 - High-pressure tactics can be a red flag.
 Don’t let the heightened stress following a loss cause you to rush the process of hiring a quality service provider.

-For a broad overview of severe weather preparedness from FEMA, you can visit Ready.gov’s Severe Weather Preparedness website.
-You can also check out these two articles on our website:
+For a broad overview of severe weather preparedness from FEMA, visit Ready.gov’s Severe Weather Preparedness website.
+Our blog is also a great resource for mitigation and preparedness tips.